Google changes election ads policy to limit targeting

 By Elizabeth Culliford

-Nov 20 (Reuters) - Alphabet Inc's GOOGL.O Google will stop giving advertisers the ability to target election ads using data such as public voter records and general political affiliations, the company said in a blog post on Wednesday.
+Nov 20 (Reuters) - Alphabet's GOOGL.O Google will stop giving advertisers the ability to target election ads using data such as public voter records and general political affiliations, the company said in a blog post on Wednesday.

-Google said on Wednesday it would start limiting audience targeting for election ads to age, gender and general location at a postal code level.
-Previously, verified political advertisers could also target ads using data such as whether the users were left-leaning, right-leaning or independent.
+Google said it would start limiting audience targeting for election ads to age, gender and general location at a postal code level.
+Previously, verified political advertisers could also target ads using political affiliations such as left-leaning, right-leaning, or independent.

 Google said political advertisers can still do contextual targeting, such as serving ads to people reading a certain story or watching a particular video.

 The company will begin enforcing the new approach in the United Kingdom within a week, ahead of the country's general election on Dec.
 12. It said it would begin enforcing it in the European Union by the end of the year and in the rest of the world starting on Jan.
 6, 2020.

 (Reporting by Elizabeth Culliford; editing by Jonathan Oatis)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.